Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Regularized Approximate Problem

-First, we state the Schauder estimates up to the fixed boundary $\Gamma_{\text{sonic}}$ with the Dirichlet boundary condition, to $\Gamma_0$ with the Neumann boundary condition, and the H\"{o}lder estimates at the corners $V'$.
+First, we state the Schauder estimates up to the fixed boundary $\Gamma_{\text{sonic}}$ with the Dirichlet boundary condition and to $\Gamma_0$ with the Neumann boundary condition, and the H\"{o}lder estimates at the corners in $V'$.